business-science/pytimetk/README.md

 # pytimetk

-> The time series toolkit for Python
+> Time series easier, faster, more fun.
+Pytimetk.

 **Please ⭐ us on GitHub (it takes 2-seconds and means a lot).**